facebook/react-native/docs/NativeModulesIOS.md

 }
 ```

-For long-running operations, such as disk or network access, it is not a good idea to perform this work on the main thread as it can interupt animation or user interaction.
+For long-running operations, such as synchronous disk or network access, it is not a good idea to perform this work on the main thread as it can interupt animations or user interaction.
 For these methods, it is a good idea to use `dispatch_async` to schedule expensive work on a background queue:

 ```objective-c
 RCT_EXPORT_METHOD(doSomethingExpensive:(NSString *)param callback:(RCTResponseSenderBlock)callback)